agaricide/puppeteer-functional-patterns/puppeteer-functional-patterns/puppeteer-functional-patterns-1.md

 }
 ```

 I benchmarked this for my usecase and did not detect a measurable improvement in performance.
-[Here]() is a simple example that illustrates the performance benefits of the destructured promise.all pattern, given I/O bound contexts.
+However, [here]() is a simple example that illustrates the performance benefits of the destructured promise.all pattern (given I/O bound contexts).

 ## Multi-Page async flow control

-At now have this `scrapePage` function:
+At this point we have a `scrapePage` function:

 ```typescript
 const scrapePage = async (browser: Browser, url: string) => {